balance64/research/python/autobattler/README.md

-A python program to practise class concepts
+A python program to practise class concepts and breaking things down into modules